 “Where did they come from?”
 Wei Wuxian asked, lifting a hand to take them.

 “Far and wide.
 This shop has gained quite the reputation since you started coming here.”
 The man sat with a loud grunt.
-He continued, “Such fine sewing in such a place… well, they do say the touch of an omega is the most delicate of all.”
+He continued, “Such fine sewing in such a place… well, they do say the touch of a kunze is the most delicate of all.”